Chemistry Educator, Tutor & Author

 The next iteration of ’92′ is planned for Taiwanese.
 Fascinating.

 The Global Online Academy is an exciting new venture in virtual education.
-A consortium of schools, primarily in North America but expanding across the globe, are offering an increasingly diverse and exciting range of classes that can be used for credit at the bricks & mortar institutions.
+A consortium of schools, primarily in North America but expanding across the globe, are offering an increasingly diverse and enticing range of classes that can be used for credit at the bricks & mortar institutions.

 Many students find chemistry a challenge.
 The often abstract ideas and concepts, coupled with some demanding math, can make any chemistry course a stressful one.
 Whether students are simply looking to improve a class grade or want to ace the AP exam or SAT subject test, individual mentoring and tutoring can help them to achieve their goals.